slacka/WoeUSB/README.md

 Following is the instructions to install WinUSB+ if your Linux distro's packaged version is not available or too old.

 ### Acquire WinUSB+'s source code
-Choose one of the following method:

-* Download and extract source code archive from GitHub
-* Cloning WinUSB+'s Git repository to local machine using `git clone https://github.com/slacka/WinUSB.git`
+Clone WinUSB+'s Git repository to local machine using `git clone https://github.com/slacka/WinUSBplus.git`

+NOTE: We no longer support building from source archive provided in the GitHub Releases page as the software version is not set.

 ### Setting application version string
 This step is required for generating proper version name from Git tags, it should be redone if the version is changed